KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/typewriter.rst

 .. rubric:: Description

-This effect/filter displays text from a title clip in a typewriter-style character by character, word by word, or line by line.
+This effect/filter displays texts from a title clip in a typewriter-style character by character, word by word, or line by line.

 .. rubric:: Parameters